- Full Time - Continuing

 Committed to high quality teaching and learning for more than 70,000 young people enrolled in our schools and colleges from Prep to Year 12, we inspire students with a love of learning and a heart of hope, empowering them to shape and enrich our world.
 Through our partnerships with parents, governments and the community, we provide social responsibility, self-discipline and Christian values for all our students and nurture and support the community in their faith journey.

 About the role

-As Guidance Counsellor, you will work in a collegial team to support the mental health, wellbeing and engagement of students and school community of St Benedict’s College, Mango Hill in this ongoing full time position.
-This is an additional permanent Guidance Counsellor position due to growing enrolments, focussing on supporting the primary years of our P-12 College while working collaboratively with the student support team and other Guidance Counsellor.
+As Guidance Counsellor, you will form part of the guidance and counselling team supporting the students and school community of St Joseph’s College, Coomera in this ongoing full time position.
+This is additional Guidance Counsellor position due to growing enrolments, focussing on supporting the primary years of our P-12 College while working collaboratively with the student support team and other Guidance Counsellor.

 You will work collaboratively with the school communities to foster the learning and wellbeing of all students through the provision of a proactive, quality guidance and counselling service.
 Supported by School Services and the Student Wellbeing team you will be responsive to a vibrant and complex community of teachers and learners.
 Become part of a welcoming and supportive organisation, which encourages professional learning and staff engagement.

 - Facilitate proactive and preventative practices and initiatives that promote social, emotional and educational development and the mental health and wellbeing of all students in partnership with school communities

 - Manage counselling and consulting services for students (with personal, social, emotional, vocational and educational needs) with a focus on prevention, intervention and student learning

 - Ensure BCE protocols and quality processes for student protection, educating students with disabilities, behaviour support, the containment of critical incidents and mandatory record keeping are implemented